-Co-wrote Jersey Boys (winner 2006 Tony Award, 2007 Grammy Award and 2009 Olivier Award for Best Musical) with Marshall Brickman.
-His play, Peter and the Starcatcher, received nine 2012 Tony Award nominations (including two for Rick), and won five, more than any play of the season.
-It’s currently playing in New York and on tour across North America.
-Also on Broadway, Elice wrote The Addams Family (with Marshall Brickman, music and lyrics by Andrew Lippa), currently touring North America, with productions in Europe and South America.
-In 2014, The Old Globe Theater in San Diego will present the world premiere of his new musical, Dog and Pony (music and lyrics by Michael Patrick Walker).
-Rick is currently writing a musical for Disney Theatricals with Benj Pasek and Justin Paul, based on the film Make Believe; and Superfly (co-written with Seth Zvi Rosenfeld), directed and choreographed by modern dance legend, Bill T. Jones.
-Heartfelt thanks to those whose work in the theater makes him grateful for the day he was born: Sondheim, Stoppard, Bennett, Prince, Fosse, Robbins, Nichols, Tune, Nunn, Laurents, Stone, Kushner, Taymor, Papp, Schumacher, Schneider, Coyne, Brickman, Timbers and Rees.
+Rick is so proud to have written Jersey Boys with Marshall Brickman.
+His play, Peter and the Starcatcher, received nine 2012 Tony Award nominations (more than any new American play in Broadway history), and won five, more than any play of the season.
+Also on Broadway, Elice wrote The Addams Family (with Marshall Brickman and Andrew Lippa).
+Upcoming projects include Make Believe (with Benj Pasek and Justin Paul) for Disney Theatricals; Fifteen Minutes (with Stephen Trask and Peter Yanowitz); It Started on Kingly Street, a British Invasion musical directed by Jerry Mitchell; and a new version of a beloved Rodgers & Hart classic, directed by Rob Ashford.
+Heartfelt thanks to those he’s been lucky enough to know, whose work makes him grateful for the day he was born: Sondheim, Stoppard, Bennett, Prince, Fosse, Robbins, Nichols, Tune, Nunn, Laurents, Stone, Kushner, Taymor, Papp, Schumacher, Coyne, Brickman, Borle, Machota, Timbers and, eternally, Roger Rees.
 Rick thinks about them a lot.
 He never thought about Jersey much.
 He does now.

 Wrote his first hit, “Who Wears Short Shorts,” at 15, for the Royal Teens, and then went on to become a founding member of the Four Seasons and the band’s principal songwriter.
 He also produced the hit “You Don’t Bring Me Flowers” for Neil Diamond and Barbra Streisand (Grammy nomination, Record of the Year) as well as six albums for Diamond, including The Jazz Singer.
 Other producing credits include albums for Frank Sinatra, Marvin Gaye, Diana Ross, Michael Jackson and the soundtrack for the film of Little Shop of Horrors.
 Several songs co-written with Bob Crewe have been cover hits for such artists as the Tremeloes (“Silence Is Golden”), the Walker Brothers (“The Sun Ain’t Gonna Shine Anymore”) and Lauryn Hill (“Can’t Take My Eyes Off You”).
 With his wife, Judy Parker, Gaudio produced and co-wrote the Who Loves You album for the Four Seasons and one of Billboard’s longest-charted singles (54 weeks), “Oh, What a Night.”
 A high point in his career came in 1990 when, as a member of the original Four Seasons, Gaudio was inducted into the Rock and Roll Hall of Fame.
 In 1995, he was inducted into the Songwriters Hall of Fame, which hailed him as “a quintessential music-maker.”
 To this day, Bob Gaudio and Frankie Valli still maintain their partnership…on a handshake.